Silencing of Women Around the Globe

 Unrealistic Beauty Standards to Silence Women

-There is a constant bombardment of the western beauty standard: white, slim, non-disabled and young.
-It is promoted heavily in mainstream media such as films, adverts, magazines, social media and more.
-This unrealistic beauty standard is racist, fatphobic, disablist and ageist.
-However, inevitably, these messages are internalised, and many women and young girls feel a certain amount of pressure to live up to this standard.
+There is a constant bombardment of the western beauty standard: white, slim, non-disabled, and young.
+It is promoted heavily in mainstream media such as films, adverts, magazines, social media, and more.
+This unrealistic beauty standard is racist, fatphobic, disabled, and ageist.
+However, inevitably, these messages are internalized, and many women and young girls feel a certain amount of pressure to live up to this standard.

 This standard is suggested by the media to be achievable through the consumption of beauty products or undergoing corrective procedures.
 However, we know this is not necessarily true and the only people that benefit are those at the top of these big companies.